-The Front Desk is located in South Hall, and is open throughout the year.
+The South Front Desk is located in the South Hall lobby across from the cafeteria, and is open throughout the year.
 The student staff are another resource for students who may have questions.
-They assist with daily operations including guest registration, and game and equipment rentals.
-The front desk will be open 24 hours a day.
-The Front Desk number is 616-554-5219.
+They assist with daily operations including guest registration, game and equipment rentals, and lockouts.
+The front desk is open daily during the academic year, and intermittently during holiday breaks.

+The South Front Desk number is 616-554-5219.